 - Identify confusion– As the child matures, he or she might experience a greater struggle with identity from trying to make sense of family history and genealogy information involving more than one family.

 The open adoption can vary with each individual.
 Communication continues to be the most important factor of success for all parties involved in the adoption process.
 As communication about wishes, desires, expectations increases, the more comfortable everyone involved will tend to be.

-Advantage lists adapted from the National Adoption Information Clearinghouse
+1. National Adoption Information Clearinghouse